ojcole/re-pairing-brackets/README.md

 The library is written in C++, allowing the user to take advantage of C++ features in conjunction with the library.

+## Results

+Included in the `results` directory is the end product of experiments performed using the library.

+### Width 3

+This directory includes a single file containing all of the different width 3 words that have been found that are known to be minimal.
+By minimal, we mean that removing any pair from any of these words results in a width 2 word.

+### Width 4

+This directory includes all width 4 words that have been reduced to a minimal form of varying lengths.
+These files include `n` of 170, 174, 178, 182, and 186.

+### Benchmarks

+This directory holds the benchmarks that have been performed over different generation and solving strategies.

+### Summary.xlsx

+This Excel spreadsheet contains the results of sampling that has been performed over words of varying length.

 ## Bazel

 As the software is written using Bazel as the build tool, for cloning and using this repository, the user should install Bazel from [here](https://docs.bazel.build/versions/master/install.html).
 Bazel can be run from any directory that has a `WORKSPACE` file at its root.